‘This Is Us’ Cast Reacts To Season 3 Storylines

 Maybe Kate is “her?”

-On the other hand, the season three premiere also started Toby and Kate on their journey to conceive via in vitro fertilization, so it’s completely possible “her” is their daughter.
+On the other hand, the Season 3 premiere also started Toby and Kate on their journey to conceive via in vitro fertilization, so it’s completely possible “her” is their daughter.

-Fans might desperately want to know but some members of the cast already know the identity of the mysterious “her.”
+Fans might desperately want to know, but some members of the cast already know the identity of the mysterious “her.”

 When E!
 News asked Metz if she knew who “her” was, the star revealed that she did.
 When pressed about if the whole cast knew, Metz spilled even more details.